Heather is happiest when taking a beautiful photo, creating something in her kitchen, or elbows-deep in a DIY project.

 The juice of the other fruits really tones down that harsh bite that cranberries can have.
 I absolutely swear by the cherry flavored cranberries.
 I use them to make my Cherry Craisin oat bars, and they come out tasty every time!

 - 1 cup cranberries, dried

 - 1/3 cup frozen lemonade concentrate, thawed (save rest for drink recipe below)

 - 1 egg

-- Preheat oven to 375 F. Lightly grease 13x9 inch baking pan.
+- Preheat oven to 375 degrees F. Lightly grease a 13x9 inch baking pan.

-- Beat butter in large bowl until smooth.
-Beat in lemonade concentrate and egg until blended. (mixture may appear curdled).
+- Beat butter in a large bowl until smooth.
+Beat in lemonade concentrate and egg until blended (mixture may appear curdled).

 - Combine dry ingredients and gradually add to butter mixture.
 Stir well until blended.